org-arl/unet-blog/_posts/2020-04-01-whats-new-in-UnetStack3.1.md

 #### 9. Adoption of fjåge parameters

-UnetStack introduced the concept of [parameters](https://unetstack.net/handbook/unet-handbook_developing_your_own_agents.html) to allow easy configuration and status reporting of agent.
+UnetStack introduced the concept of [parameters](https://unetstack.net/handbook/unet-handbook_developing_your_own_agents.html) to allow easy configuration and status reporting for agents.
 Since fjåge 1.7, the fjåge agent framework also adopted the concept of parameters.
 To provide seamless operation with other fjåge-based frameworks (e.g. [fjåge sentuator](https://github.com/org-arl/fjage-sentuator)), UnetStack 3.1 adopts the parameter implementation provided by fjåge.

-**Breaking change**: The adoption of fjåge parameters by UnetStack means that every UnetStack agent that uses parameters must explicitly import `org.arl.fjage.param.*`.
+**Breaking change**: The adoption of fjåge parameters by UnetStack means that the `Parameter` interface must explicitly imported from fjåge (`org.arl.fjage.param.Parameter`), and `org.arl.fjage.param.ParameterReq` be used in preference to `org.arl.unet.ParameterReq`.

-While this breaking change may be a small inconvenience, this is a small one-time cost to pay for the benfits this provides in terms of compatibility with other projects.
+While this breaking change may be a small inconvenience, this is a small one-time cost to pay for the benefits this provides in terms of compatibility with other projects.
 Additionally, fjåge parameters provide some useful functionality beyond the older UnetStack parameters.
 For example, when listing parameters, you can now easily differentiate between read-write (denoted with `=`) and read-only (denoted with `⤇`) parameters:
 ```
 > uwlink
 « Erasure coded link »